Trump administration to withdraw from Open Skies treaty in a further erosion of arms control pacts with Russia

 “Will other countries follow the Americans?
 I doubt it,” he said.
 “Europeans seem to me to understand that the agreement has added value as an instrument of trust, an instrument of predictability, transparency, and that is how we see it.”

-The last remaining main pillar of the arms-control framework between the United States and Russia is the New START pact, signed by Presidents Barack Obama and Dmitry Medvedev in 2010.
-The agreement, which places limits on strategic nuclear platforms such as bombers, submarines and intercontinental ballistic missiles, will expire in February.
-It can be extended for five years without any ratification if the U.S. and Russian presidents both agree.

-The Trump administration has been pushing to negotiate a follow-on agreement that includes China in addition to Russia, but China has rejected its calls for talks.
-If the pact is not renewed, the world will return to an era without any legally binding or verifiable limits on its two biggest nuclear powers for the first time since 1972.

-Trump’s envoy said Thursday the U.S. would not hesitate to engage in a costly nuclear arms race with Russia and China even as the U.S. national debt grows to historic levels.
+Trump’s envoy said Thursday that the United States would not hesitate to engage in a costly nuclear arms race with Russia and China.
+He said he had agreed with top Russian arms control officials on a time to begin negotiations on a new pact and urged China to agree to negotiations, as well.

 “We know how to win these races, and we know how to spend the adversary into oblivion, and if we have to, we will, but we sure would like to avoid it,” Billingslea said.

-The impending U.S. withdrawal from the Open Skies Treaty is part of a broader debate about how Washington should approach legacy arms-control agreements with Russia that have eroded in recent years because of violations or outdated mechanisms in the treaties themselves.

-Led by former White House national security adviser John Bolton, the Trump administration has moved quickly to rip them up, arguing that there’s no sense in remaining in treaties if Russia isn’t going to comply and that only by withdrawing can the United States lay the groundwork for new deals calibrated to the modern era.
+Led by former White House national security adviser John Bolton, the Trump administration has moved quickly to rip up legacy arms-control agreements with Russia, arguing that there’s no sense in remaining in treaties if Russia isn’t going to comply and that only by withdrawing can the United States lay the groundwork for new deals calibrated to the modern era.

-Members of the arms-control community, however, has argued that these pacts took a long time to negotiate and Washington may not be able to agree on any substantive follow-on pacts with Moscow.
-They say the administration should exhibit more caution, act in concert with allies and hold on to agreements even if they are flawed while trying to improve them.
+Members of the arms-control community, however, have argued that these pacts took a long time to negotiate and Washington may not be able to agree on any substantive follow-on pacts with Moscow.
+They see little progress on new arms control pacts in the Trump administration’s more than three years in office, raising questions about the administration’s ability to replace that which it destroys.

+Withdrawal from a treaty that increased transparency and enjoyed unanimous support among U.S. allies “is another sign of how the Trump administration is willing to both increase the risk of conflict and undermine confidence in U.S. security commitments—two key elements that have prevented outright conflict with Russia for a generation,” Derek Johnson, director of the antinuclear weapons advocacy group Global Zero, said in a statement.

+Arms control advocates say the administration should exhibit more caution, act in concert with allies and hold on to agreements even if they are flawed while trying to improve them.
 Ripping them up, they argue, serves only to make the world more dangerous.

 “Trashing the legacy of respected Republican presidents like Eisenhower and G.H.W.
 Bush will put President Trump in the rarefied territory of being the only U.S. leader to have abandoned three arms-control treaties and created none,” Bell said.